What to feed a rabbit downloadable sheet

 Written By: Ann-Marie

 Of course, rabbits are all individuals and have different personalities.
-Some may enjoy being pet and interacting with their owner more than others.
+Some may enjoy being pets and interacting with their owner more than others.

 Building a bond with your rabbit and getting them used to contact with you is pivotal in establishing a loving, affectionate relationship.
-Even if you rescued your rabbit and they’ve had bad experiences with humans, you can teach them that you’re a safe person.
+Even if you rescued your rabbit and they’ve had bad experiences with humans, you can teach them you’re safe.

 How to Pet Your Rabbit